-“Alterna” means Alterna Savings and Credit Union Limited and CS Alterna Bank.
+“Alterna” means Alterna Savings and Credit Union Limited.

-“Management” and “Managers” means President & CEO, Senior Vice Presidents, Vice Presidents, Directors, Managers and Supervisors.
+“Management” and “Managers” mean President & CEO, Senior Vice Presidents, Vice Presidents, Directors, Managers and Supervisors.

-“The Standard” means the requirements outlined in the Customer Service Standard within the Accessibility for Ontarians with Disabilities Act, 2005.
+“The Standard” means the requirements outlined in the Accessibility Standards within the Accessibility for Ontarians with Disabilities Act, 2005.